ghostiam/PimaxCrystalAdvanced/README.md

 ![I don't know](https://www.meme-arsenal.com/memes/087bd8289778ed9f50fb7f4ec1e23dab.jpg)

 Most likely you can only wait until the manufacturer of the device you are using gets a license from Tobii.

+### How to use the "advanced" mode without a license.

+There is a workaround that will allow you to obtain data on the direction of gaze for each eye separately, the diameter of the pupil, and even receive images from cameras!
+And all this without a “professional” license!

+The software is called [Broken Eye](https://github.com/ghostiam/BrokenEye) and can be downloaded [here](https://github.com/ghostiam/BrokenEye/releases/latest) (currently only works for Pimax Crystal).